 We both enjoyed the film.
 Muggle technology never ceased to amaze me – the wizarding world didn’t have anything quite like the movies!
 As we left, Mandy and I discussed when would be best for me to stay with her at her house.
 I didn’t know how I’d run it by my parents without them instantly saying no, but I’d deal with that later.
 We decided that I’d go over in a couple of weeks, which would hopefully give me enough time to convince my parents.

 One day at the beginning of July I was sitting on the sofa, skimming through the Daily Prophet, and saw an article called “Death Eaters Identified,” written by Leonora Macintosh – Mandy’s mum.
 The article discussed how people should take extra care to make sure their friends and family were not under the Imperius curse, and how your seemingly friendly coworker could be a Death Eater and you might not even know it.
 It even listed, as exclusive new information, a few Death Eaters by name, and I saw Henry Avery on the list: Charlotte’s father.
 Most of the other names I didn’t know, although there were a few Dad had mentioned as people he knew and liked.

 “Are you reading the rubbish that woman wrote about Death Eaters?”
 Dad asked, noticing me reading the paper.

 “That woman is terrible,” said Dad.
-“She has no idea what she’s talking about, and clearly doesn’t understand that the Death Eaters are just helping us out.
+“She has no idea what she’s talking about, and clearly doesn’t understand anything about the Death Eaters.
 She has no business writing any of that.”